 Calculate your carbon footprint

-The Carbon Accounting tool in supplier+s makes it easier than ever to complete your carbon accounting.
-We understand that carbon accounting can be tedious and time consuming, but the Carbon Accounting module streamlines the process, making it straightforward, simple, and fast.
-Due to the simplicity of the tool, there are some limitations in the depth and detail of the information provided, but the tool covers the most important aspects of your carbon accounting.
+The Carbon Accounting tool in supplier+s makes carbon accounting it easier than ever.
+We know carbon accounting can be tedious and time consuming, so our module streamlines the process — straightforward, simple, and fast.
+Due to the simplicity of the tool, there are some limitations in the depth and detail of the information provided.
+Nevertheless, the most important aspects of your carbon accounting are covered.

 What are Scope 1 emissions?